Scringo/ScringoCustomizedSample-android/README.md

 ScringoCustomizedSample-android
 ===============================

-Important: This example uses Scringo v2.4.0.
+__Important__: This example uses Scringo v2.4.0.
 For the latest see the ScringoSimpleSample-android Example (https://github.com/Scringo/ScringoSimpleSample-android)

 This sample contains all the libraries it requires, including __Scringo__